Paul McDuffie: Death

 McDuffie's shoes were knocked off his feet from the impact.
 Speedy Thompson, who standing three feet from Johns' crashing car, said that McDuffie was wearing green socks, green being considered a bad luck superstition in auto racing.
 Joe Weatherly noticed his shoes were green, recalling he told McDuffie pre-race, "I told him to take those green pumps off or something will happen...
 I meant his car would never finish."
 Weatherly reportedly offered him money to remove the shoes, which McDuffie declined.
 Other reports said McDuffie was also eating peanuts pre-race, another bad luck superstition.

 Johnson, who witnessed the entire crash in his rear-view mirror, drove around to the frontstretch and parked his car.
 "I pulled out, ducked, then looked back.
 I only saw one man in my crew still standing."
 He further told the media, "I'll never race here again.
 I may never race again."
 Johnson kept his word and never raced at Darlington again.
 Bobby Johns was inconsolable after the crash, although observers agreed that he had done nothing wrong.
 Darlington installed a pit wall before the next race.
-That frontstretch pit wall would be damaged in the 1984 Southern 500, and a new extended pit wall would be added in 1985, used until it was decommissioned in 2000.
+That front stretch pit wall would be damaged in the 1984 Southern 500, and a new extended pit wall would be added in 1985, used until it was decommissioned in 2000.
 The backstretch pit wall built then was reconfigured to its current version in 2000 after the pit configuration changed for that season.

 Race winner Buck Baker said, "There is no one in racing who can't speak a good word for Paul McDuffie."
 Darlington track president Bob Colvin eulogized McDuffie by saying, "We lost one of the greatest mechanics in the world and two of the men who were helping make racing the great sport it is."

 Personal life

-Paul McDuffie was married to his wife Velma.
+McDuffie was married to his wife Velma.
 At the time of his death, the couple had three children and Velma was seven months pregnant with a fourth.
 His oldest son, Paul "Sonny" McDuffie, would also become a racing mechanic.

 McDuffie was said to never smoke or drink or use profane language.
 He was known for often wearing a sombrero-style straw hat at the race track.

+He was not related J.D.
+McDuffie.